 - Skipping nutritional fundamentals.
 Adequate protein, iron, zinc, vitamin C support endogenous collagen synthesis.

-- NaturaGel if: You want hybrid synthetic + autologous; you want maximum cumulative response; budget supports premium.
+- Salient NaturaGel if: You want hybrid synthetic + autologous; you want maximum cumulative response; budget supports premium.

 - Standard PRP if: You want autologous only; budget is the constraint; comfortable with shorter persistence.